dotlang/language/README.md

 - Example: sorting a mix of objects: `func compare(a:any, b:any)` and `func compare(a: Record, b:Record)`;
 - Example: Collission checking: `func check(a:S, b:T)...` and `func check(a: Asteroid, b: Earth)...`
 Then we can define an array of objects and in a loop, check for collissions.
-- Union can be automatically and transparently casted to the type of it's member which has assigned value.
 - Visible type (or static type), is the type of the variable which can be seen in the source code.
 Actual type or dynamic type, is it's type at runtime.
 For example:
 `func create(x:type)->Shape { if ( type == 1 ) return Circle{}; else return Square{}; }`
 Then `var x: Shape = create(y);` static type of `x` is Shape because it's output of `create` but it's dynamic type can be either `Circle` or `Square`.